KineVictori/Tetris/README.md

 - Push back `tetrino` when rotated into the sidewalls of the border.
 - Clear the rendered boxes of all completed rows if more than one row is cleared at once, not just the first.
+- Have the new rendered boxes keep their supposed colour.
 - Shadows for better 3D effect.